 Sea Folk Museum Hiroshi Naito

-Completed in 1992 by Japanese architect Hiroshi Naito, the Sea Folk Museum is an example of wood Japanese craft with an 18.5 meter-wide (60.7 feet) roof constructed of laminated timber trusses.
-Sunlight fills this generous space from a central skylight, illuminating the fishing boats and exhibits below.
+Completed in 1992 by Japanese architect Hiroshi Naito, the Sea Folk Museum is an example of wood Japanese craft.
+Its 18.5-meter-wide (60.7-foot) roof is constructed of laminated timber trusses.
+A central skylight fills this generous space, illuminating the fishing boats and exhibits below.

 Sea Folk Museum Technical Information